Biden administration expands Trump-era order by banning U.S. investment in Chinese companies linked to the military or surveillance technology

 Biden’s order also bans investment in two companies — Hangzhou Hikvision Digital Technology and Huawei Technologies — on the grounds that they sell surveillance technology.
 The Trump ban had prohibited investment in those firms on the grounds that they supported China’s military.

-The Biden administration officials said they expect to place additional companies on the list in the future.
+The Biden administration officials said they expect to place additional companies on the list.

 One former U.S. official said “wresting authority” from the Pentagon and moving it to Treasury amounts to a “sidelining of the Pentagon” and will undermine the effort to curb Chinese abuses.